Habstash

 We understood that breaking the sign-up process into several steps may be not enough to retain all users.
 The solution Eleken came up with was to add the “save exit” button.

 The user fills out their email address and can come back to the software later and continue the registration from the same point where they left.
-And here’s one more thing that our team suggested: using users’ email addresses, we can now remind leads about Hubstash and move them through the sales funnel.
+And here’s one more thing that our team suggested: using users’ email addresses, we can now remind leads about Habstash and move them through the sales funnel.

 We designed several email templates with the help of which we can remind users to finish the registration, view recent updates or monitor their progress.